Vincent-the-gamer/napi-rs-template/README.md

 - No `ava`, test your library in `.ts` file using `tsx`
 - Default using `async` feature in `napi`
-- Quick clean debug build files by `pnpm run clean`
+- Quick clean debug build files by `yarn clean`
+- Simplified CI.

 # Dev